-Since the field size was doubled last year, the used scan lines proved to be too few to detect the ball reliably in a distance of more than 5 meters.
-To adress this problem, several additional scan lines that scan specificially for the ball were added if the ball was not be found using the standard image processing.
+Since the field size was doubled in 2014, the used scan lines proved to be too few to detect the ball reliably in a distance of more than 5 meters.
+To address this problem, several additional scan lines that scan specifically for the ball were added if the ball was not be found using the standard image processing.
 For the position of these scan lines, the ball model, including its prediction is taken into account.
 If the ball is still not found, since the ball is only expected to be lost at a certain distance, only the part of the upper image near the horizon then is scanned with randomly placed scan lines.
 This significantly increased the ball detection rate and helped to detect the ball in a distance of up to 9 meters.

-3.3 Localization
+3.3 White goal detection